Lyles storms to 200m world title in new US record

 His time is one hundredth of a second better than the American record set by Michael Johnson at Atlanta 1996.

+It makes Lyles the third-fastest man in history behind Usain Bolt, whose world record stands at 19.19, and Bolt's fellow Jamaican Yohan Blake.

-The style of Lyles' victory was as compelling as the statistic.
+The style of Lyles' victory was as compelling as the statistics however.

 The 25-year-old revved up the Eugene crowd before taking to his blocks, left Bednarek and Knighton in his wake and then paraded round the track, race suit torn in celebration and gold medal held aloft, to take the acclaim.